 Peter is a health law specialist.
 He has spent 20 years in medico-legal roles, including 11 years as the medico-legal counsel for Auckland District Health Board.
 He joined Claro in November 2012.

 Pete’s interest in health law was sparked by a period working for the ACC Medical Misadventure Unit in the mid 1990’s.
 That interest developed during a 3 year stint managing medical negligence claims for the Medical Defence Union in the UK.
 While in the UK, Pete completed a Masters in Dispute Prevention and Resolution at the University of Westminster, then joined ADHB in 2001.

 Pete has advised on a wide range of policy, practice and legal compliance issues in the health sector.
 His practice extends across health law with a focus on risk management, medico-legal and privacy issues, including duty of care, consent to treatment and information systems.
 He advises on professional registration and employment matters, as well as organisational governance, statutory compliance and health sector contracting.
 His practice includes incident management and responding to complaints to regulatory authorities including the Health and Disability Commissioner, Privacy Commissioner and Ombudsmen.
-Pete regularly appears in Courts at various levels, including seeking treatment orders for children in the High Court, attending Coroner’s Inquests or defending practitioners in the Health Practitioner’s Disciplinary Tribunal.
+Pete appears in Courts at all levels, including seeking treatment orders for children in the High Court, attending Coroner’s Inquests or defending practitioners in the Health Practitioners Disciplinary Tribunal.

 Pete has extensive experience in mental health and public health.
 He has been involved in resolution of employment, commercial and practice governance disputes.
 He chaired the Auckland region DHB’s Privacy Advisory Group and sat on the Auckland Regional Public Health Service HIV Advisory Group.